NORTHEASTERN MARYLAND KENNEL CLUB

 Section 4.
 The members of the Club shall adopt and may from time to time revise such By-Laws as may be required to carry out these objectives.

 Section 1.
 ELGIBILITY.
-There shall be two types of memberships:
+There shall be five types of memberships:

 Section 2.
 DUES.
-Membership dues shall be no more than $25 per person, $ 35 per household; each will be entitled to one vote.
-A household shall be defined as two adults residing at the same address.
-No more than $10 will cover all juniors in one household (with no voting privileges).
-No household will pay more than $35 per year.
-Dues are payable on or before January 1st of each year.
+Membership dues shall not exceed $30 per person for individuals and associate memberships, $40, for household membership, $10 for Junior membership.
+Dues are payable on or before January 1 of each year.
 No member may vote whose dues are not paid for the current year.
-During the month of November the Treasurer shall send to each member a statement of his dues for the ensuing year.
+During the month of November, the Treasurer shall send to each member a statement of his dues for the ensuing year.

 Section 3.
 ELECTION TO MEMBERSHIP.

 b.
-All applications are filed with the Recording Secretary and each application is to be read at the first meeting of the Club following its receipt.
-Applications will be voted on at the January, April, July, and October meetings, and affirmative votes of 3/4 of the members present and voting at that meeting shall be required to elect each applicant.
-Voting shall be by secret ballot
+All applications are filed with the Membership Chairman and each application is to be read at the first general meeting of the Club following its receipt.
+Applications will be voted on at next general meeting attended and affirmative votes of 2/3 of the members present shall be required for each applicant.
+Associate Members do not have be present for their application to be read or voted.
+Except for Associate Members, all voting shall be by secret ballot

 c.
 Applicants for membership who have been rejected by the Club may not reapply within six months after such rejection.